 Rotax four stroke aircraft engines have proven themselves as reliable pieces of machinery.
-They can be bought as experimental (UL) or certified (A and F) engine and there are four main models (injected too) to date.
+They can be bought as experimental (UL), sport (S) or certified (A and F) engine and there are four main models (fuel injected too: i models) to date.
 The original engine is the 80 hp 912, from which the 100 hp 912S was developed and Rotax also has a 115 hp turbocharged 914 engine.
-In 2015 Rotax announced the 135 hp fuel injected turbocharged 915iS.
+In 2015 BRP-Rotax announced the fuel injected 141 hp turbocharged 915iS.

-We also recommend Liqui-Moly engine oil for Rotax Engines, for more info see the website of Liqui-Moly Aero.
+Service Instructions SI-18-1997-R5 and SI-912-016-914-019 from Rotax explains it in more detail.
+We also recommend Liqui-Moly engine oil for Rotax 4-stroke engines, for more info see our pages on Liqui-Moly Aero.

 At the end of 2011 it became known that some crankshafts had developed problems during recent manufacturing, from Rotax: "During a production process review, a deviation (double side straightening) in the manufacturing process of certain Part Number (P/N) 888164 crankshafts has been detected, which may have resulted in cracks on the surface of the crankshaft.".

 Make sure the engine complies with Rotax Service Bulletin SB-912-059-914-042 on this important issue.